iAziz786/babel-plugin-transform-dev-prod-expression/README.md

 }

 if (__PROD__) {
-  // some script to run in development mode
+  // some script to run in production mode
 }
 ```